ResultadosDigitais/matrix/README.md

 ## Welcome to the **#matrix**

-The objective of **#matrix** project is to offer a virtual environment office, as nice as physical offices.
-When we are working in a physical office is very common entering in discussion threads in many different environments, for example: on coffee, on lunch and others.
+The objective of **#matrix** project is to provide a virtual office environment like in a physical office.
+When we are working in a physical office, it's very common to go from one room to another to meet people and have conversations, for example: kitchen, lobby, gaming room, etc.

-When we are working remotely there are no conversations like in a physical office.
-The **#matrix** project was born as a proposal to better that experience.
-The idea is to create a lot of virtual rooms where people can see and enter these rooms to participate.
+When working remotely there is less interaction with other members of your team like in a physical office.
+The **#matrix** project was born as a proposal to improve that experience.
+The idea is to allow you to create several virtual rooms mimicking the real world where people can _enter_ an room.

-**#matrix** produces a virtual office for remote teams.
-In this project, you can run a virtual office to simulate the physical environment.
+**#matrix** creates a virtual office for remote teams.
 Read more on [this post in Medium](https://medium.com/rd-shipit/matrix-d4cfc4ad4c75).

 ![Matrix Home Screenshot](docs/img/matrix-morpheus.png)